 Compare Fuerteventura weather with the USA

-Below the Fuerteventura weather chart shows maximum daytime temperature for Fuerteventura (Puerto del Rosario) and the USA (Washington).
-For more weather parameters or to change the destinations shown visit the comparison weather tool.
+Below the Fuerteventura weather chart shows average maximum daytime temperature for Fuerteventura (Puerto del Rosario) and the USA (Washington).

 Maximum daytime temperature (°F)

 Get your weekly fix of holiday inspiration from some of the world's best travel writers plus save on your next trip with the latest exclusive offers

 We promise not to share your details

 - Family holidays